University of Groningen: Campus

 The various faculties are housed around the city.
 Most of the faculties- including the faculties of Law, Arts and Philosophy are located in and around the city center.
 The university's original building, which acts as the main administrative building, lies exactly in the center of the city at the Broerstraat.
 The faculty of medical sciences is located close by at the University Medical Center Groningen(UMCG).
 The Faculties of Economics and Business, Spatial Sciences, and Science and Engineering are housed in the northern outskirts of the city, at the Zernike Campus, named after Nobel Prize winner Frits Zernike.
 The Zernike campus is also shared by the Hanze University of Applied Sciences, the other big university in the city, making the total number of students studying there around 40,000.

 The university has libraries in three locations: the main one at the city center, one in the Duisenberg building in Zernike Campus, and one in the faculty of medicine, that includes a vast array of books and online material for students.
-The library at the city center also has a Starbucks on its premises.
 The university has also recently opened another campus in Leeuwarden, Friesland, referred to as "Campus Fryslân", that offers multiple disciplines in both undergraduate and postgraduate levels.